Karaka-Management/User-Guide/security/application.md

 ### Aging

-Passwords should be changed every 3 month.
+Passwords should be changed every 12 months.
 Enforced password changes are very common and prevent people from using the same passwords over a long period and potentially also for many other applications/services.
 More important this prevents people from using their standard password which they may use at home in a much less secure environment.

 ## Permissions